How we got the Bible

 BATTLE FOR THE BIBLE

 In part two we will discuss how the Bible was both preserved and attacked for 2000 years.
-Since the truth could not be destroyed, a watered-down replacement was offered instead.
-Discussions like this make most Christians very uneasy, but there is no need for that.
-God is more than able to both establish and preserve His truth and we have extremely strong evidence to show He has done both.
+God is more than able to both establish and preserve His truth, and we have extremely strong evidence to show He has done both.
 But that does not mean that men have not tried to corrupt the Bible.
 Even in Biblical times men were trying to twist the scriptures (see 2 Peter 3:16).
-The question then is not if there is a true Bible – there most certainly is.
-The only question is how to recognise the truth from the error.
-And that is what this piece is all about.
+The question then is not if there is a true Bible – the question now is, how to recognise the true from the other.
+That is what part 2 is all about.

 (How men have tried to corrupt the Word of God)